Bubbles877/local-ai-chat/README.md

 - Local AI chat using Ollama
   - Secure with no external data transfers
-- Feature to set the system prompt
-  - Can be updated even in the middle of a conversation
-- Feature to set the maximum number of conversation history entries to pass to the LLM
-  - Useful when model performance degrades with longer contexts
-- Feature to pre-input example conversations between user and AI
+- User-AI conversation history (examples) pre-input feature
-  - Useful for guiding the content and length of AI output
+  - Useful for guiding the content and length of the AI’s output
+- Conversation history file-save feature
+  - When specified as the pre-input history, allows you to resume from the previous conversation
 - Conversation history editing feature
   - Useful for correcting the AI's output when conversations become long, the number of characters increases, or the output deviates from the system prompt's instructions.
+- Feature for setting the maximum number of conversation history entries to pass to the LLM
+  - Useful when model performance degrades with longer contexts
+- System-prompt setting feature
+  - Can be updated even in the middle of a conversation

 ## 3. Usage